Very few things have changed my life for the better like my experiences in Bulgaria.

 By staying out of my comfort zone, I learned an enormous amount about the country, it’s history, the citizens incredible pride in their nationality.
 I learned about their religion.
 I wanted to understand why they have the beliefs they do.

 I learned what was loved and disliked about Americans.
 (I was referred to as “the foreigner” quite often.
 There aren’t a lot of American’s in Bulgaria.
-Blessedly, English is at least spoken by younger people.
+Blessedly, English is at least spoken at some level by younger people.

-I wanted to come home understanding a small nation and what makes it’s people tick.
+Now that I think I’ve made my last major trip to Bulgaria, I’ve come home understanding a small nation and what makes it’s people tick.
 I think I succeeded.
 Mostly because I asked a lot of questions, often very uncomfortable ones.
 But I learned.

 Each day was like an experiment which made it more comfortable.
 (The experimental frame allowed me to have an illusion of control.
 We’ll talk about that another day.)
 I found it VERY uncomfortable to be without a phone for a month.
 I have phones.
 You have to answer them.